draymond63/smartPot/README.md

 # smartPot
 Our project allows the user to get realtime data of their plant.

+This was submitted to the MakeUofT 2020 hackathon.

 ### LCD Display

 This allows plant data to be displayed to the user on a compact screen.